marionettejs/backbone.marionette/docs/marionette.region.md

 Note that a region must have an element to attach itself to.
-If you do not specify a selector when attaching the region instance to your Application or Layout, the region must provide an `el` either in its definition or constructor options.
+If you do not specify a selector when attaching the region instance to your Application or LayoutView, the region must provide an `el` either in its definition or constructor options.

 ### Instantiate Your Own Region